uppercasserole/stardew_marriage_speedruns/tech/rain_prediction.md

 ## Example

-If it rains on Spring 7th AND Spring 26th (Year 1) then it is guaranteed to rain on Spring 27th (Year 2).
-In an Emily marriage speedrun, Spring 27th, year 2 is the day that we want to propose (as it is Emilys birthday).
-So in an Emily Marriage speedrun, we would reset any run where it was sunny on the 7th or 26th, guaranteeing us to get the rain in year 2 on the date that we want.
+In the [Abigail Intermediate Route](../routes/abigail/stardew_marriage_abigail_intermediate.md), the notes on Spring 1, Y1 say:
+> - Reset on rainy 6th
+> - Reset on rainy 8th
+> - Reset on sunny 9th

+This is because if it rains on Spring 9th, Y1, it is guaranteed to rain on the 19th or 21st of Fall, Y2.
+If it rains on the 6th or 8th or Spring, it is impossible for it to rain on Spring 9th.
+By resetting any run that does not have rain on Spring 9th, we guarantee it to rain right when we want to propose.

 ## Do it yourself